Teaching histories of race and incarceration in the prison capital of the world

 Other students were not so easily moved.
 We began the class by unpacking ahistorical explanations for the contemporary crisis of mass imprisonment.
 Statements like “that’s just how things are” or “because people are racist” beg the question.
 How have things come to be like this?
 In what ways has racism operated?
 I chose readings that would introduce students to a range of different explanatory frameworks.
 Not everyone was initially convinced by Loïc Wacquant’s “racial control” thesis, or by Angela Davis’ argument for prison abolition.
-When considering art-activist Jackie Sumell’s invitation to “imagine a landscape without prisons, barren of the desire to punish,” one student dismissed it out of hand as “naive.”
+When considering art-activist jackie sumell’s invitation to “imagine a landscape without prisons,” at first one student dismissed it out of hand as “naïve.”

-Indeed, the deep-seated assumption that “bad people deserve to be locked up” is surprisingly durable.
+Indeed, the deep-seated assumption that “bad people deserve to be locked up” is disturbingly durable.

 No academic writing on loss and dislocation caused by imprisonment can have this kind of effect.
 “It was an honor to assist you in her balloon release … it was therapeutic for me,” as Melanie put it.
 “I wrote on every balloon. … We read your letter out loud and when we released the balloons we said, ‘Dakota, Gerald will always love you.’
 It was a very special moment that I will never forget.
 Thank you for writing in to us and allowing us to honor Dakota for you. …”

 I believe that we learn differently when we feel personally connected to what we are learning.
 There are ongoing debates in several disciplines about whether empathy is something we should, or even can, teach.
 For some, it seems presumptuous to assume we can ever really know what it is to walk in someone else’s shoes.
 While we may not be able completely to understand an experience from someone else’s frame of reference, what happens when we endeavor to teach in the key of empathy?
-I started out with the problem of scale as a measure of dimension, and ended up thinking about music.
 The metaphor may not be perfect, but it highlights the need for art and creativity in helping us reach students in a different register.